rectorphp/rector/README.md

 vendor/bin/rector sets
 ```

-Let's say you pick `symfony40` set and you want to upgrade your `/src` directory:
+Let's say you pick the `symfony40` set and you want to upgrade your `/src` directory:

 ```bash
 # show known changes in Symfony 4.0